About these resources

 - Association of Community Cancer Centers: Leading education and advocacy organization that advocates for quality comprehensive cancer care for all patient assistance program and resource guide.

-- Fifth Season Financial Assistance: Fifth Season’s Loans for Living program provides people living with late stage cancer loans against their life insurance policy.
+- Fifth Season Financial Assistance: Fifth Season’s Funds for Living and Giving (FLAG) program provides people living with late stage cancer loans against their life insurance policy.
 The loan is designed to allow cancer patients and their families to focus on living each day to its fullest without the distractions of financial stress.
 To learn more, call toll-free (866) 459-1271 or visit www.fifthseasonfinancial.com.

 - Directory Of Financial Resources: Financial Resource Guide For Patients: A state-by-state directory.